achasseu/vCircTrappist/README.md

 To run vCircTrappist, just copy/paste "vCircTrappist-main" in any folder, at your convenience.

 ### Test
 To test it, you should copy/paste the command `bash [path_to_vCircTrappist_folder]/TestvCircTrappist.sh` in your terminal.
-The expected result is located in the Test folder of vCircTrappist while your result is located in the main vCircTrappist folder.
+Both the expected and obtained results are located in the Test folder of vCircTrappist.

 ### Usage